akashnigam010/learnings/reactjs/reactjs-notes.md

 2. shouldComponentUpdate(nextProps, nextState)
 	- Decide whether a component should update or not - may cancel comp update
 	- Powerful as it can break the component
-	- Or optimize the component's performance
+	- Or optimize the component's performance - compare the nextProps.xxx to this.props.xx and if there is a change, only then let the componen update, hence optimizing the app.
+	- **React doesn't always update the whole DOM tree, it compares the old and the new states and if anything has really changed, it updates the changed DOm**

 3. render()